-CDBA Members are consistently on the cutting edge of new technology and opportunities to maximize and publicize the social impact they are having in local communities across the country.
-Naturally therefore it is fitting that City First Bank & Southern Bancorp are the two first institutional members to join Mighty, a new platform that will help "small but powerful" banks connect with potential depositors or investors who might be swayed to pick a bank based on positive social impact.
+CDBA Members are consistently on the cutting edge of new opportunities to maximize and publish the social impact that they are having in local communities across the country.
+Therefore it is fitting that City First Bank & Southern Bancorp are two of the first institutional members to join Mighty, a new platform that will help "small but powerful" banks to connect with potential depositors or investors, especially among the Millennial demographic, who are seeking a bank that makes a positive social impact.

 The federal banking agencies recently issued final rules that permanently extend the on-site exam cycle from 12 months to 18 months for banks with up to $1 billion in assets, effective immediately.
 The rules are identical to interim final rules issued earlier this year.

 One of the most important concepts to come out of the Promontory Network is the idea of reciprocal deposits, which allows the network to chop up a large deposits and distribute the funds among many small banks, stay within the government maximum and keeping the entire deposit on the books of the original bank.
 The FDIC's new 2016 rule that allows this category of deposits to now be considered under the definition of "core deposits" has lowered the cost of insuring these deposits for many small community banking institutions.